Ryan-Z1010/Brats2024-roi-framework/README.md

-#Reproducibility Package — BraTS 2024 GLI (Post-treatment Glioma)

-This repository provides the reproducibility package for the manuscript:

 ## A Two-Stage ROI-Guided Framework with Mixed Ensembling and RC-Specific Post-processing for Post-Treatment Glioma Subregion Segmentation on BraTS 2024 GLI

 It includes the training/evaluation code, configuration files, split lists, ROI proposal CSVs, and table-generation scripts used to produce the results reported in the paper (internal patient-level split: 1206 train / 144 val).